lextoumbourou/notes/tutorials/an-introduction-to-asynch-programming-and-twisted/README.md

 * Reactor loop doesn't start until told to.
 You start by calling ```reactor.run()```
 * Reactor loop runs in same thread as started in.
 * Once loop starts, it doesn't stop until killed
-* Reactor isn't created - just imported
 * Reactor is a singleton
 * Twisted contains multiple reactors.
 You need to install them before using them.

 ```
 from twisted.reactor import pollreactor
 pollreactor.install() # Need to 'install' reactors before using them